FixelAlgorithmsTeam/fixel/_posts/2018-11-30-luminosity-mask-002.md

  1. Load the reference image into Photoshop.
  2. Move into the *Channels* tab in Photoshop.
  3. Use `Ctrl + Left Mouse Click` on the RGB Channel to activate *Luminosity Selection*.
 Create new channel using selection by `Select -> Save Selection` (Or the small icon at the bottom `Save Selection as Channel`).
 Call this channel `Light001`.
-Since the reference image is Grayscale the Luminosity Channel is exactly it (Assuming matching RGB and Grasycale Color Space).
+Since the reference image is Grayscale the Luminosity Channel is exactly it (Assuming matching RGB and Grayscale Color Space).
 Namely $ f \left( x \right) = x $.
  4. Clear selection by `Select -> Deselect` (Or `Ctrl + D`).
  5. Duplicate the channel `Light001` (Right Mouse Click) and name the new channel as `Dark001`.
 Make it the active channel and click `Ctrl + I` (Invert layer / channel).
 This applies $ f \left( x \right) = 255 - x $.
 Namely it will create a reversed gradient image.
  6. Activate the RGB channel (By clicking on it) and *Select All* by `Select -> All` (Or by `Ctrl + A`).
 This create in background a Mask of Select All (All White - 255).